geofrancis/xv11lidar-MAVLINK/README.md

 Set SERIALx_PROTOCOL     = 2
 Set PRX1_TYPE            = 2 for MAVLINK
 Set PRX1_ORIENT          = 1 or it will be upside down.

+OA_TYPE = 1, this will enabe avoid in auto mode and show objects on the mission planner map
+SR0_ADSB = 5, this is how many objects it will send to the ground station per second, you wont see anything on mission planner if its set to zero.

 https://youtu.be/SjgFwN74lNY